learn-co-students/cs-performance-profiling-lab-g-416/README.md

 ## Instructions

-When you check out the respository for this lab, you should find a file structure similar to what you saw in previous labs.
-The top level directory contains `CONTRIBUTING.md`, `LICENSE.md`, `README.md`, and the directory that contains the code for this lab, `javacs-lab04`.
+When you check out the respository for this lesson, you should find a file structure similar to what you saw in previous lessons.
+The top level directory contains `CONTRIBUTING.md`, `LICENSE.md`, `README.md`, and the directory that contains the code for this lesson, `javacs-lab04`.

-In the subdirectory `javacs-lab04/src/com/flatironschool/javacs` you'll find the source files you need for this lab:
+In the subdirectory `javacs-lab04/src/com/flatironschool/javacs` you'll find the source files you need for this lesson:

 1.  `Profiler.java` contains the implementation of the `Profiler` class described above.
 You will use this class, but you don't have to know how it works.
 But feel free to read the source.

-2.  `ProfileAdd.java` contains starter code for this lab, including the example, above, which profiles `ArrayList.add`.
+2.  `ProfileAdd.java` contains starter code for this lesson, including the example, above, which profiles `ArrayList.add`.
 You will modify this file to profile a few other methods.

 Also, in `javacs-lab04`, you'll find the Ant build file `build.xml`.